gpac/ComplianceWarden/README.md

 ## Introduction

-The [Compliance Warden](https://github.com/gpac/ComplianceWarden), often abbrevated as "CW" or "cw" or "the warden", is compliance checker.
+The [Compliance Warden](https://github.com/gpac/ComplianceWarden), often abbreviated as "CW" or "cw" or "the warden", is a compliance checker.
 CW has been developed as a reference software for MPEG MIAF, AOM AVIF, and AOM AV1 HDR10+.
 It is meant to be extended to check MP4, CMAF, and many other file formats.

 CW decouples the processing phases.
 First it parses the input to build an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) stored in very generic structures.
 Then it processes the AST to validate sets of rules attached to specifications.
-This approach offers a lot of flexibility and extensibiility.
+This approach offers a lot of flexibility and extensibility.

 CW is written in modern C++.
 Binary test vectors are described in assembly (x86 nasm syntax) because [why](#Test-vectors-edition) or [Why Not](https://twitter.com/daemon404/status/1301885488928878593).
 CW derives from a more generic effort called [Abstract](https://www.motionspell.com/compliance-testing/) started by contributors from the [GPAC](http://gpac.io) open-source project.